-Sting’s Debut as a Musical Theatre Composer
+Sting’s Debut As A Musical Theatre Composer

 14 years later, he returns home to discover that the industry is in dire straits, and meanwhile that his childhood sweetheart has found another man to be her fiancé.
 Gideon, along with the men of the town, endeavors to build one last ship, proving to themselves and to the world that they have power within them.

 The Show’s Pre-Broadway Life In Newcastle, England At The Live Theatre

 Opening night is scheduled for October 26, 2014.
 Reviews in Chicago were less than ecstatic.
 The book was written by John Logan (Red, I’ll Eat You Last: A Chat with Sue Mengers) and Brian Yorkey (Next to Normal, If/Then), but despite the pedigree of these writers, many found the libretto to be implausible, and the story to be dreary.
 Fans have come to expect that a musical will be somewhat upbeat, and perhaps the story of this struggling English shipping town is not America’s cup of tea.

-Cast and Creative Team
+Cast and Creative Team At "The Last Ship"

 In addition to the book by John Logan and Brian Yorkey, and the music and lyrics by Sting, the show is directed by Joe Mantello (Casa Valentina, Other Desert Cities, Glengarry Glen Ross) and choreographed by Steven Hoggett (Once, Rocky, The Curious Incident of the Dog in the Night-time).

 Though this is Sting’s first musical, he has previously ventured out of traditional songwriting territory when co-writing the score for the 2000 Disney animated film The Emperor’s New Groove.